google/gson/UserGuide.md

 ### <a name="TOC-Built-in-Serializers-and-Deserializers"></a>Built-in Serializers and Deserializers

-Gson has built-in serializers and deserializers for commonly used classes whose default representation may be inappropriate.
+Gson has built-in serializers and deserializers for commonly used classes whose default representation may be inappropriate, for instance

-Here is a list of such classes:
+* `java.net.URL` to match it with strings like `"https://github.com/google/gson/"`

-1. `java.net.URL` to match it with strings like `"https://github.com/google/gson/"`
+* `java.net.URI` to match it with strings like `"/google/gson/"`

-2. `java.net.URI` to match it with strings like `"/google/gson/"`
+For many more, see the internal class [`TypeAdapters`](https://github.com/google/gson/blob/master/gson/src/main/java/com/google/gson/internal/bind/TypeAdapters.java).

 You can also find source code for some commonly used classes such as JodaTime at [this page](https://sites.google.com/site/gson/gson-type-adapters-for-common-classes-1).